weakish/docs-en/views/realtime-guide-beginner.md

 await query.FindAsync();
 ```

 The interface for querying conversations is very similar to that for querying objects in LeanStorage.
-If you’re already familiar with LeanStorage, it shouldn’t be hard for you to learn how to query conversations:
+If you're already familiar with LeanStorage, it shouldn't be hard for you to learn how to query conversations:

 - You can get query results with `find`
 - You can get number of results with `count`
 - You can get the first conversation satisfying conditions with `first`
 - You can implement pagination with `skip` and `limit`

-You can also apply conditions like “greater than”, “greater than or equal to”, “less than”, and “less than or equal to” to `Number` and `Date` fields:
+You can also apply conditions like "greater than", "greater than or equal to", "less than", and "less than or equal to" to `Number` and `Date` fields:

 {{ docs.langSpecStart('js') }}